AI Compliance: What It Is and Why You Should Care [2024 update]

 Man worried at the desk

-High fines for those who fail to comply – the Artificial Intelligence Act (AI Act)
+High fines for those who fail to comply – an overview of EU and U.S. legislation

-Fines under the EU AI Act will rank as high as:
+Fines for non-compliant companies under the EU AI Act will rank as high as:

-• 30 million Euro or 6% of annual worldwide turnover (whichever is higher) – in case of the use of a prohibited AI system according to Art.
-5 AI Act or if the company does not meet the quality criteria for high-risk AI systems set out in Art.
-10.
+• 35 million euros or 7% of the company’s total worldwide annual turnover (whichever is higher) – in case of the use of a prohibited AI system according to Art.
+5 AI Act.

-• 10 million Euro or 2% of annual worldwide turnover (whichever is higher) – if the competent authorities receive inaccurate, insufficient, or deceptive information in answer to their request for information.
+• 7.5 million euros or 1% of annual worldwide turnover (whichever is higher) – if the competent authorities receive inaccurate, insufficient, or deceptive information in answer to their request for information.

 Lastly, they want to give people more power to complain about AI systems and get explanations when these high-risk AI systems have a significant impact on their rights.
 They also want to strengthen the role of the EU AI Office to ensure these AI rules are followed correctly.